Is It Safe for Americans to Travel to Colombia in 2026?

 - Use Uber exclusively at night.
 Never hail a street taxi after dark.

 - Be extremely cautious on dating apps.
 Meet in busy public places.
 Don’t go to anyone’s home on a first meeting.
+Tinder and Grindr scams involving drug-assisted robberies are one of the most common ways foreign men end up in trouble in Medellín.

 - Keep only what you need for the day.
 Don’t carry your passport, multiple credit cards, or large amounts of cash.
+Leave the rest in your hotel safe.

 - Enroll in STEP.
 The U.S. State Department’s Smart Traveler Enrollment Program registers you with the embassy so they can contact you in an emergency.
 Free, takes 5 minutes.